Sitecore-Community/Sitecore.Speak.Guidance/bestPractises.md

 This is "really bad" as your are coupling Sitecore.MySubLibrary with your component.

-If you need to communicate from your component with the external world, use your Property or your Events.
+If you need to communicate from your component with the external world, use **Property** or **Events**.

 **When to use Property ?**

 You use property when you are able to use DataBinding to express your change.
-If you set some items to a components, this will let you do databinding between that component and another one using ROCKS.
+If you set some items to a component, this will let you do databinding between that component and another one using ROCKS.

-You also use property when it makes sense for your component to have that property express in the Component Parameters.
+You also use property when it makes sense for your component to have that property expressed in the Component Parameters item.

 **How to use Property ?**